Naval Battle of the Han River (1951): Battle

 The Chinese soon responded to the challenge and the threat that this posed, however.
-On the afternoon of 28 September 1951, Murchison—under the command of Lieutenant Commander Allen Dollard—was ambushed near the mouth of the Yesong River from Chinese positions entrenched and concealed in three nearby villages.
+On the afternoon of 28 September 1951, Murchison—under the command of Lieutenant Commander Allen Nelson Dollard—was ambushed near the mouth of the Yesong River from Chinese positions entrenched and concealed in three nearby villages.
 The Chinese engaged with 75 mm field-guns, mortars and small arms fire from a range of 2000 m, while Murchison responded with the ships' 4-inch main armament and Bofors.
 The Australians were struck repeatedly by small arms fire and shrapnel, but achieved direct hits on a 75 mm gun and an enemy trench.
 No serious damage was sustained, and just one man was wounded.
 40 Chinese troops were reported killed in the engagement.

-Two days later on 30 September, Murchison was again engaged by Chinese fire while transiting the same stretch of river.
+Two days later on 30 September, Murchison was engaged by Chinese fire while transiting the same stretch of river.
 This time the fire was heavier and more accurate, and the Australian warship was hit several times by 50 mm anti-tank rounds which passed straight through its hull.
 A 75 mm round also exploded in the engine room, although no significant damage was inflicted.
 In response Murchison returned a heavy weight of fire and attempted to move westward as the Chinese fire started to slacken.
 A misty rain squall reduced visibility in the narrow channel, however, forcing Dollard to slow down almost to a halt.
 As the rain eased the Murchison began to proceed again but was suddenly engaged once more, this time from further to the west by a second group of Chinese weapons from a range of just 600 m.
 Returning fire vigorously, the Australians destroyed several Chinese positions and subsequently managed to fight their way clear.

 Aftermath

 The warship suffered seven shell holes as well as extensive, although minor, damage from shrapnel and small arms fire.
 One of the ship's Bofors guns had also been put out of action.
 Three more Australians were wounded during this encounter, including one seriously.
 Despite the incident, UN river patrols continued, although they were significantly restricted due to the increasing threat posed to the ships from Chinese positions along the shore.
 In November 1951, however, it was decided to cease operations on the Han altogether.
 A total of 14 UN warships were engaged in these operations over a four-month period; Murchison spent a total of 60 days on the river, 31 days more than any other.
+Dollard and the Navigation Officer, Lieutenant J. M. Kelly, were awarded the Distinguished Service Cross for the battle.